Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Approach

 \subsection{3D-STN for View Selection}

-Given an input depth image, the goal of 3D-STN is to extract image features, regress the 3D viewing parameters of the next-best-view (with respect to the recognition task) and generate (render or capture) a new depth image from that view.
-3D-STN is again comprised of two subnetworks: \emph{3D localization network} (Conv$_{\text{3D}}$ + FC$_{\text{loc}}$) and \emph{depth image generator} DG$_{\text{3D}}$.
-During forward passing, the localization network takes the depth image $d_t$ as input and outputs the next best view $v_{t+1}$.
-The viewing parameter is parameterized in the local spherical coordinate system built w.r.t. the initial view $v_0$ (Figure~\ref{fig:sphere} left), and represented as a tuple $(\theta_t,\varphi_t)$, where $\theta_t$ is azimuth and $\varphi_t$ elevation.
-Note that the viewing parameters does not include radial distance to the object center.
-This is because our 2D-STN is able to deal with object scaling more easily, thus simplifying the 3D-STN.
+Given an input depth image, the goal of 3D-STN is to extract image features, regress the 3D viewing parameters of the increment of current view ($\Delta {\theta _t},\Delta {\varphi _t}$) with respect to the recognition task.
+3D-STN is comprised of two subnetworks: Conv$_{\text{2D}}$ and FC$_{\text{loc}}$.
+During forward passing, Conv$_{\text{2D}}$ takes the depth image $d_t$ as input and extracts features.
+With the features, FC$_{\text{loc}}$outputs the increment of the current view.
+The viewing parameter is parameterized in the local spherical coordinate system w.r.t. the current view $v_t$ ($\theta _t,\varphi _t$) (Fig.~\ref{fig:sphere}), and represented as a tuple ($\Delta {\theta _t},\Delta {\varphi _t}$).
+Note that the viewing parameters does not include radius ($R$), since $R$ is set to be a constant.

-Specifically, the convolutional network Conv$_{\text{3D}}$ first extract features from the depth image output by 2D-STN:
+Specifically, the convolutional network Conv$_{\text{2D}}$ first extracts features from the depth image output by depth layer:

-where $W_{\text{Conv}}^{\text{3D}}$ are the weights of Conv$_{\text{3D}}$.
+where $W_{\text{Conv}}^{\text{2D}}$ are the weights of Conv$_{\text{2D}}$.
 These features are amalgamated with those of past views stored in the RNN hidden layer $h_{t-1}$:

 where $g(\cdot)$ is a nonlinear activation function. $W_{ih}$ and $W_{hh}$ are the weights for input-to-hidden and hidden-to-hidden connections, respectively.
-The aggregated feature in $h_t$ is then used to regress the viewing parameters of the next step:
+The aggregated features in $h_t$ is then used to regress the increment of current view:

 where $W_{\text{FC}}^{\text{loc}}$ are the weights of FC$_{\text{loc}}$.
-The viewing parameters are then used by the depth image generator DG$_{\text{3D}}$, and to render a new depth image with the training 3D shape during training, or to capture one against the object of interest in testing:
+The viewing parameters are then used by the depth layer to generate a new depth image with the object during training:

-In order to make our attentional network learnable, we require the generated depth image differentiable against the viewing parameters.
-This is achieved by casting a ray from the camera projection center passing through a pixel, and computing the intersection point between the ray and the 3D shape (if any).
-Therefore, as shown in Figure~\ref{fig:sphere} (right), given the viewing parameters ($\theta_t,\varphi_t$) and a 3D shape $S$, the depth value at any given pixel $(x,y)$ of the depth image can be computed as: $d_t(x,y)=f_{\text{ray}}(x, y, p, \theta_t, \varphi_t)$, where $p$ is the intersection point. $f_{\text{ray}}$ simply computes the distance between $p$ and pixel $(x,y)$, which is differentiable.
-A basic assumption behind the parameterization of depth values w.r.t. viewing parameters and the intersection point is that the intersection point does not change when the view change is small, thus the first-order derivative over viewing parameters can be approximated by keeping the point fixed.